-CITY PLAN 2030 FUTURE LAND USE PLAN: The City Plan 2030 Future Land Use Plan map (FLUM) identifies this area primarily as a Residential Neighborhood Area, currently zoned NC, and Natural Area located along isolated floodplains, currently zoned R-A. This overall area along the Rupple Road corridor has been indicated on the FLUM to be developed for a number of years.
+CITY PLAN 2030 FUTURE LAND USE PLAN: The City Plan 2030 Future Land Use Plan map (FLUM) identifies this area as Natural Area located along isolated floodplains, currently zoned R-A. This overall area along the Rupple Road corridor has been indicated on the FLUM to be developed for a number of years.
 The overall 600-acre area is identified as having a high level of natural resources by the Fayetteville Natural Heritage Association (FNHA), a local non-profit group.
 Habitat in this area is classified by the FNHA as prairie remnant and seasonal wetlands.
 As a result of the FNHA work and other City staff research, this study area was included on the Enduring Green Network (EGN) map.
 The EGN map resulted in designation of portions of this area as Natural Area on the FLUM.
 Remnant prairie in the area appears to be located particularly along the riparian corridors that have less disturbance.
 Due to the environmental sensitivity of the study area, staff recommended in a previous rezone of 600-acres along Rupple Road (15-5174) that land identified as Natural Area be zoned R-A, Residential Agricultural.